 - Complete all courses outlined in program requirements to equal a total of 121.5 academic/clinical trimester credits - Complete all NARM required clinical experiences.
-(In order to assure requirement currency requirements for the year you plan to graduate, please refer to www.narm.org/testing/graduate-of-a-meac-accreditedprogram/ - Pass all Integrated Assessments - Complete a doula training - Certification in NRP and CPR - Copy of required practice guidelines, emergency care plan, and informed disclosure - Current membership in a local or national midwifery organization - All core midwifery courses must have been completed within the last ten years and cannot be acquired via MCU's portfolio evaluation - Pass all core midwifery courses with at least a B- grade, pass all other courses with at least a C grade.
-Core
+(In order to assure requirement currency requirements for the year you plan to graduate, please refer to MEAC Students and Graduates - North American Registry of Midwives (narm.org) - Pass all Integrated Assessments - Complete a doula training - Certification in NRP and CPR - Copy of required practice guidelines, emergency care plan, and informed disclosure - Current membership in a local or national midwifery organization - All core midwifery courses must have been completed within the last ten years and cannot be acquired via MCU's portfolio evaluation - Pass PROD 1000 (pass/fail), core midwifery courses with at least a B- grade, and all other courses with at least a C grade.
+Core midwifery courses are indicated in dark red font in the Course Descriptions section of this handbook.

-- midwifery courses are indicated in dark red font in the Course Descriptions section of this handbook. - Minimum cumulative GPA of 2.5 - All clinical experiences from the first observed to the last primary birth experience must be within the last ten years - Pass the NARM exam or the MCU Comprehensive Exam.
+- Minimum cumulative GPA of 2.5 - All clinical experiences from the first observed to the last primary birth experience must be within the last ten years - Pass the NARM exam or the MCU Comprehensive Exam.
 The NARM exam is required to receive the Certified Professional Midwife credential